Special Education Day School Programs

-- Schedule an IEP team meeting.
+- Schedule an IEP team meeting at your child’s local school.
 Before you can enroll your child in The Children’s Guild, you must schedule a meeting with your child’s IEP team.
 The team will discuss your child’s situation; and if necessary, refer your child to a non-public school such as The Children’s Guild.

-- Contact The Children’s Guild.
-We want to know your child’s current situation (i.e., IEP), and we want to tell you about the programs and services we offer.
+- The school district will contact The Children’s Guild.
+We want to know your child’s IEP situation (i.e. IEP), and we want to tell you about the programs and services we offer.

-- Interview and Tour.
-The admissions director at The Children’s Guild will contact you to bring your child in for an interview and tour of the school.
+- Interview and tour.
+The Children’s Guild will contact you to bring your child in for an interview and tour of the school.
 You may also meet with other staff members, including the therapist, psychiatrist, school principal and others, at this time.

 - Acceptance.
-Your child can attend school within a day of formal acceptance.
+You child can attend school within a day of formal acceptance.
 However, it usually takes the referring school system seven to 10 days to schedule bus transportation.